 Through the Hardest Hit Fund, California was awarded nearly $2 billion in funds to help eligible homeowners avoid foreclosures by way of four programs, which are collectively called Keep Your Home California.
 (Get an Overview of Keep Your Home California.)
 Each program provides a different type of financial assistance to low and moderate-income homeowners.
-The four programs are:
+The programs are:

 (To learn about the other programs in Keep Your Home California, visit our California Foreclosure Law Center.)

 The Principal Reduction Program (PRP) provides funds to reduce the principal balance of underwater mortgages in one of the following ways: